finnqiao/startup_funding/README.md

 ## Backlog

 - S1 : Cleaned data on general information for each startup.
-(1)
+(1) - Sprint 1 (April 12 - April 26)
 - S2 : New features based on funding frequencies, amounts, target market.
-(3)
+(3) - Sprint 1 (April 12 - April 26)
 - S3 : Cleaned data on venture rounds that were raised by startups during this  period.
-(2)
+(2) - Sprint 1 (April 12 - April 26)
-- S4 : New features based on the type of venture round that was raised - seed, growth etc. (3)
+- S4 : New features based on the type of venture round that was raised - seed, growth etc. (3) - Sprint 1 (April 12 - April 26)
 - S5 : Venture type and amount trends across time period.
-(3)
+(3) - Sprint 1 (April 12 - April 26)
 - S6 : Cleaned data on venture investors during time period.
-(2)
+(2) - Sprint 1 (April 12 - April 26)
 - S7 : Scoring of venture investors based on frequency, amount of fundings.
 (5)
 - S9 : Cleaned data on mergers and acquisitions during this period.
-(2)
+(2) - Sprint 1 (April 12 - April 26)
 - S10 : New features based on how accretive acquisition was.
-(3)
+(3) - Sprint 1 (April 12 - April 26)
 - S12 : Acquired external data on macro trends during time period.
 (5)
 - S13 : Cleaned data on external macro trends.
 (2)
 - S15 : Grouped, aggregated, and in-depth EDA across all collected data.
 (3)